Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.4">6.2.4. chemical\_formula\_descriptive</a>

-* **Description**: The chemical formula for a structure as a string on a form chosen by the API implementation.
+* **Description**: The chemical formula for a structure as a string in a form chosen by the API implementation.
 * **Requirements/Conventions**:
     * The chemical formula is given as a string consisting of properly capitalized element symbols followed by integers or decimal numbers,